-The story, unfortunately, is another matter entirely.
+The story is another matter entirely.
 Inconsistent characters, ideas that go nowhere, and senseless decisions abound.
-The film evokes a brooding mood, a wonderful air of menace, and hints at incredible secrets, but fails to deliver.
+The film evokes a brooding mood, a wonderful air of menace, hinting at incredible secrets, and then drops the ball.

 Written by Lost writer Damon Lindelof, Prometheus raises lots of questions.
 Sadly there isn't an answer in sight.
 Given that Lindelof seems to randomly pull ideas out of a hat, examining Prometheus for meaning may be an exercise in futility.

 But let's assume there's method to his ever inventive madness here, and take stock of what we do know:

 A buff bald alien dude drinks bioweapon spiked Cool-Aid and gets a wicked case of disintegrating heartburn.
 DNA mixes with water, simmers for a few eons, and out we pop.